orizens/orizens.com/src/pages/blog/2012-08-06-requirejs-optimizing-and-building-one-file.md

 It is a good practice to keep any build related files and generally, ant other files that are not required for the application, in a separate dedicated folder.

   1. Install <a title="nodejs" href="http://nodejs.org/" target="_blank">nodejs</a>.
-  2. Create a new folder outside your application and name it - &#8220;build" or some other name related to build.
+  2. Create a new folder outside your application and name it - "build" or some other name related to build.
 In this folder we'll keep the files that are necessary to the build process.
-  3. Download <a title="r.js build tool" href="http://requirejs.org/docs/download.html#rjs" target="_blank">r.js</a> file and put inside the &#8220;build" folder.
+  3. Download <a title="r.js build tool" href="http://requirejs.org/docs/download.html#rjs" target="_blank">r.js</a> file and put inside the "build" folder.

 <!--RndAds-->